jasonrhaddix/CascadeCLI/README.md

 cascade create <repoName> [branches...]
 ````

-`<head>` refers to the HEAD pointer - usually your current branch. `<toBranches...>` refers to at least one or more required branches to merge to.
-You can chain on more branches to merge separated by a space.
+`<repoName>` refers to the remote repository name. `[branches...]` refers to at least one or more optional branches to create.
+You can chain on more branches to create separated by a space.

+By default, when creating a repository, a `master` mainline branch will be created.
+When adding optional branches, each branch will be created off of the mainline branch (master)

 ##### Example